Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/introduction.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     Edit mode
+   | Mode:     Edit Mode
    | Hotkey:   :kbd:`Tab`

-As with any other object, you edit your armature in *Edit mode* :kbd:`Tab`.
+As with any other object, you edit your armature in *Edit Mode* :kbd:`Tab`.

 Editing an armature means two main domains of action: